-Inclusions & Exclusions
+Inclusions and Exclusions

-Meals/Drinks:

-All meals and beverages outside of Ulaanbaatar are included.
+Meals/Drinks: All meals and beverages outside of Ulaanbaatar are included.
 Only breakfasts are included while in Ulaanbaatar.
-We will supply a variety of juice, soda, beer, wine, coffee/tea, and wonderful Mongolian vodka at the river.
+We will supply a variety of juice, soda, beer, wine, coffee/tea and wonderful Mongolian vodka at the river.
 We provide potable water at camp and request that you bring a personal water bottle.
 Please let us know if you have any special dietary requirements.
-We gladly cater to vegetarians but do require advance notice.
+We gladly cater to vegetarians, but do require advance notice.

-Equipment:

-You'll need to bring personal items, suitable fishing clothing and fishing tackle.
-Please bring a sleeping bag for this trip, rated to (15F/-5C).
+Equipment: You'll need to bring personal items, suitable fishing clothing and fishing tackle.
+Sleeping bags are optional but can be a good idea.
 We supply all flies.
 Below you will find a complete packing list.

-Transportation:

-This price includes all airport transfers and transportation to/from the river.
+Transportation: This price includes all airport transfers and transportation to/from the river.

-Lodging:

-The price includes field accommodation and two nights lodging in Ulaanbaatar, exclusive of personal items such as telephone calls, laundry, and bar.

-All MRO guests enjoy single, non-sharing hotel rooms in UB.Accommodation at the river is based upon two anglers sharing.
+Lodging: The price includes field accommodation and two nights lodging in Ulaanbaatar, exclusive of personal items such as telephone calls, laundry, and bar.
+All MRO/FM guests enjoy single, non-sharing hotel rooms in UB.
+Accommodation at the river is based upon two anglers sharing.

-License Fees:

-The price covers all fishing licenses and access fees.
-We follow a strict catch andrelease policy, including the use of single, barb-less hooks.
+License Fees: The price covers all fishing licenses and access fees.
+We follow a strict catch and release policy, including the use of single, barb-less hooks.

-Staff:

-The price covers necessary support staff, including camp staff, cook and fishing guides (2 clients/1 guide).
+Staff: The price covers necessary support staff, including camp staff, cook and fishing guides (2 clients/1 guide).

-Taxes & Visa:

-Visa fees and airport departure tax are not included.
+Taxes and Visa: Visa fees and airport departure tax are not included.
 The departure tax is usually included in the international ticket price.

-Gratuities:

-These are not included.
+Gratuities: These are not included.
 Most guests choose to leave a gratuity of approximately 10% of the trip cost.
 Any tips are customarily given to the head guide on the last evening.
 The head guide is responsible for distributing gratuities to guides, drivers, cooks, and other camp staff.

-Insurance:

-Each guest is personally responsible for their individual insurance coverage.
+Insurance: Each guest is personally responsible for their individual insurance coverage.
 Guests must carry and provide proof that they have secured adequate and comprehensive medical (health) insurance and medical evacuation insurance.
 Many guests choose Global Rescue for their evacuation insurance coverage.

-We highly recommend travel insurance. https://partner.globalrescue.com/theflyshop/
+https://partner.globalrescue.com/theflyshop/